yanamal/dog-bed/index.md

   I use whatever inexpensive stretchy fabric I can find.

-  I think using stretchy fabric here helps achieve the "overstuffed" look for the bed.
+  I think using stretchy fabric here helps achieve the "overstuffed" look and feel for the bed.
 When the lining fabric stretches, the stuffing is then less constricted by it, and still has a chance to push directly against the outside of the bed.
+I'm pretty sure dogs like the "overstuffed" feel of the bed, too.

   I like it when the fabric has a woven-in or knitted-in striped or rectangular pattern, like the fabric I used in this case.
 It's a super helpful shortcut for measuring and cutting the right shape, since I can just cut along the stripe!
 Especially when I'm trying to cut out really big rectangular pieces in super stretchy fabric which is really hard to measure consistently as it stretches!